 MaxPass at Disneyland costs $15 per person per day.

-If you want to upgrade to MaxPass, which allows you to reserve Fastpass from the free Disneyland app and with slightly better restrictions than the paper-ticket system, you’ll need to pay $15 per ticket per day.
+If you want to upgrade to Disney MaxPass, which allows you to reserve FASTPASS from the free Disneyland app and with slightly better restrictions than the paper-ticket system, you’ll need to pay $15 per ticket per day.